Mark Calcavecchia: Professional career

 Calcavecchia has won 13 times on the PGA Tour and 13 times in other professional events.
 He spent 109 weeks in the top 10 of the Official World Golf Rankings from 1988 to 1991.
 In winning the 2001 Phoenix Open, he set the Tour scoring record at that time by making 32 birdies in 72 holes finishing at 28 under par for the tournament.
 He has won the Phoenix Open three times (1989, 1992, 2001), and his margins of victory in the Phoenix tournament are also his three largest.
 He was a member of the U.S. Ryder Cup team in 1987, 1989, 1991 and 2002.
 His performance in 1991 is most remembered, as he lost a four-hole lead to Colin Montgomerie in the last four holes of his round.
 Thinking he had cost his team the victory, he broke down in tears—not knowing the U.S. team would still win.

 On July 25, 2009, Calcavecchia set a PGA Tour record by getting nine consecutive birdies during his second round at the RBC Canadian Open at the Glen Abbey Golf Course in Oakville, Ontario, Canada.
 The birdies came on the 12th through 18th holes, and then on the first and second hole (he started his round on the 10th hole).
 The previous record of eight consecutive birdies was held by six golfers including J. P. Hayes, who was one of his partners at the time Calcavecchia achieved the new record.
 Calcavecchia joined the Champions Tour in 2010, but still plays a limited PGA Tour schedule that includes The Open Championship.
 His eligibility for The Open expired in 2020 after he turned 60, but after the COVID-19 pandemic cancelled that tournament, he was grandfathered into the 2021 tournament, but was unable to attend due to surgery.
 Calcavecchia's exemption was extended to 2022.

-Personal
+Personal life

-Calcavecchia has two children, Eric and Britney, with his previous wife Sheryl.
+Calcavecchia has two children, Eric and Britney, with his ex-wife Sheryl.
 He married, secondly, on May 5, 2005 in Lake Como, Italy, to Brenda Nardecchia.
 He has homes in Jupiter, Florida and Phoenix, Arizona.